 Architecture shapes culture, so a guiding principle of Cambia is, if we can make it beautiful, we do.
 Architecture is unique as an art form because it integrates function with form.
 This includes landscaping and outdoor play spaces.

-Stepping stones have multiple functions; for example, they can protect clover, especially in the winter.
+Stepping stones are interesting because they have multiple functions; for example. they can protect clover, especially in the winter.
 The form also affects our local culture: when you walk on stepping stones, you are called to a child-like stance.

 You can walk with your hands hanging down by your sides, and what tends to happen is that your arms raise up to maintain your balance.
 The stepping stones can draw you into being playful and childlike.
-As your hands go up, you are more likely to skip.
-As you start to skip, you are more likely to smile.
+As your hands go up, you are more likely to skip and as you start to skip, you are more likely to smile.

 Cambia also boasts a trampoline.
 The trampoline draws kids from the surrounding communes.
-Cambia recently replaced our broken one, in an assembly effort which was guided by a gaggle of giggly kids.
+We recently replaced our broken one, in an assembly effort which was guided by a gaggle of giggly kids.

 The German modern architect Mies van der Rohe is famous for two sayings, both of which are applicable.
 “Less is more” is the argument for minimalist architecture to achieve simplicity, using white elements, cold lighting, large space with minimum objects and furniture.

-The second aphorism is “God is in the details“, expressing the idea that whatever one does should be done thoroughly; i.e. details are important.
+The second aphorism is “God is in the details“, expressing the idea that whatever one does should be done thoroughly because details are important.